 Advertisement

 What to know about the measles vaccine

-It’s worth noting that if you were born after 1966 and unsure of your vaccination history, you should get tested or re-vaccinated.
+It’s worth noting that if you were born after 1966 and are unsure of your vaccination history, you should get tested or re-vaccinated.
 With high vaccination rates, herd immunity protects vulnerable populations like babies too young for vaccines, pregnant women, and those with weakened immune systems.

+Advertisement